wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

     - **Username**: *wazuh*
     - **Password**: *<wazuh_user_password>*

-  When you access the Wazuh dashboard for the first time, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
+  When you access the Kibana for the first time, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
 An exception can be added in the advanced options of the web browser or, for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
 Alternatively, a certificate from a trusted authority can be configured.

 If you want to uninstall Kibana, see the :ref:`uninstalling <uninstall_kibana>` section.